elastic/kibana/x-pack/plugins/alerts/README.md

         )
       );
 ```
-To check framework decryption failures we use task `alerting_health_check`, which runs with default interval 60 mins.
-To change the dafault schedule use kibana.yml configuration option `xpack.alerts.healthCheck.interval: 60m`.
+To check for framework decryption failures, we use the task `alerting_health_check`, which runs every 60 minutes by default.
+To change the default schedule, use the kibana.yml configuration option `xpack.alerts.healthCheck.interval`.

 ## Alert types